We all come across this problem once in a while.

 Step 1: Connect your iPhone

-Now, go ahead and do so, if you've not connected your iPhone any time before, it may ask you to trust this PC or Mac.
+Now, go ahead and do so, if you've not connected your iPhone any time before, it may ask you to trust this PC.
 Sometimes users have to enter their passcode as well in order to unlock the iPhone as a mass-storage device to the desktop machine.
 Go ahead and do the things you’re iPhone asks you to do.
 Alright, we’re basically ready to transfer files, yay!

 Step 2: Select files and drag'n'drop them!